kosh3n/kottans-frontend/README.md

 I've heard and wanted to try learngitbranching for a long time.
 It turned out to be quite heavy for me.
 There was two very difficult themes for me: rebase (cherry-pick I understand better) and the advanced topics on both sides.

 -<em>What's was new:</em>
 Have never heard out hit describe before.
 I know now differences between rebase and merge command.
-Rebasing makes your commit tree look very clean since everything is in a straight line but it modifies the history of the commit tree.
+Rebasing makes your commit tree look very clean since everything is in a straight line but it modifies the history of the commit tree, while merge “merges two or more development histories”.

 -<em>Thing(-s) that amazed you: </em>
  I like tag command, find it very useful.